Skip to content

 Due to the government benefiting from this situation, there will be no penalty if you're in this situation.

-You have 3 years from the deadline to claim your tax refund, however, don’t wait too long!
+You have 3 years from the original filing deadline to claim your tax refund, however, don't wait too long!
 Some credits, such as the premium tax credit (which is a refundable tax credit that helps families afford health insurance), are only available for a limited time.

 2. You Owe Back Taxes

-Let’s break down what to do if you don’t have a tax refund to collect and instead, you owe money to the government.
+Back taxes are any taxes from a prior year that remain unpaid.
+Let's break down what to do if you don't have a tax refund to collect and instead, you owe money to the government.

 The sooner you file, the fewer penalties you will have to pay.